rodbv/kwando/README.md

 ## Data Format

+You can provide throughput data in two ways:

+### Option 1: CSV File

 Your CSV file must have the following column:
 - `throughput`: Weekly throughput values (items completed per week), one value per row